Lynchburg couple opens cannabis grow store

 This distinction resulted from Governor Northam’s legalization of personal marijuana use this past July ahead of the legal commercialization of marijuana that is scheduled to take place in the coming years.

-Currently, individuals are allowed to have four marijuana plants for personal use in their home, carry up to one ounce outside their home, and consume marijuana in a private setting.
+Currently, individuals are allowed to have four marijuana each plants for personal use in their homes, carry up to one ounce outside their home, and consume marijuana in a private setting.
 It is illegal to sell marijuana or marijuana seeds in the state of Virginia.
-Those laws will change in the coming years per the Virginia General Assembly as more formal regulations and processes are finalized.
+Those laws will change in the coming years per the Virginia General Assembly, as more formal regulations and processes are finalized.

 However, for the Witts, it’s a time to plant their business while returning to their roots in the Roanoke Valley.